maxcroasdale/maxcroasdale.github.io/content/posts/oct-2024/angle-bracket.md

 feature_image_alt:

 ---
-Bending a right-angled bracket to fit the bannister support takes an ingenious form.
+Bending a right-angled bracket to fit the bannister support takes a bit of thought and ingenuity.
+Leverage a longer piece of wood to make a controlled bend.

 ![](/images/1242.jpeg)